 Having their own currency in the Hacienda allowed them to pay the workers with it: it was only valid within their hacienda and the change to the currency of current use was exorbitant.
 In this way they kept the workers in a certainly limited state, spending their earnings again on their hacienda and indebting the personnel with the high standard of living imposed by some henequeros at will.

 The human being always being abusive with the weakest, unfortunately nothing new.

 Within the grounds of the Haciendas was the school with Catholic doctrine for the Mayans, the chapel could not be missing.
-Justice was imparted on the estate itself at the discretion of the patron, who had the right to pernada, as it was in feudal times.
+Justice was administered on the estate itself at the discretion of the employer, who had the right to pernada, as it was in feudal times.
 Women were used to be married to whoever the boss wanted.
-Some male workers were allowed to have their fields so as not to cut off the traditional Maya attachment to their land and family hierarchy.
+Some male workers were allowed to have their cornfields so as not to cut off the Maya's traditional attachment to their land and family hierarchy.